kschzt/samplemap/README.md

 - Right‑drag: pan
 - Wheel: zoom

-Status: 0.1 — everything is working.
+Status: 0.1 — the basics are in and working.

 License: MIT.